ecoz2/ecoz2/README.md

 But you can take a look at how the programs are used in some exercises under https://github.com/ecoz2/.

-*References*  Some key literature references are already mentioned here and in some parts of the code, but I haven't really addressed this aspect in any systematic way, so I'm likely missing some!
+*References.*  Some key literature references are already mentioned here and in some parts of the code, but I haven't really addressed this aspect in any systematic way, so I'm likely missing some!
 (This would be a straightforward task if I had a copy of my BS thesis